rust-lang/rust/text/0135-where.md

 but it is [well documented][comparison] that our current design, in which type parameters decorate traits, does not scale particularly well.
-(For curious readers, there are [several][part1] [blog][part2] [posts][pnkfelix] exporing the design space of associated types with respect to Rust in particular.)
+(For curious readers, there are [several][part1] [blog][part2] [posts][pnkfelix] exploring the design space of associated types with respect to Rust in particular.)

 The high-level summary of associated types is that we can replace